Update: January 2021

 And now, NPR has confirmed my apprehensions about recycling.
 Well, at least for recycling plastic.

-NPR’s Planet Money podcast recently did a two-parter on recycling and it turns out the cons of recycling plastic might actually outweigh the pros.
+In 2019, NPR’s Planet Money podcast did a two-parter on recycling and it turns out the cons of recycling plastic might actually outweigh the pros.
 (You can listen to the episode here).

 Apparently, China, which takes most of our recycled products, is starting to reject our waste more and more.
 It’s no longer cost-efficient for them to clean and break down our plastic materials.
 As a result, they often throw away our plastic… in the ocean.
 Yikes.